US Food

 Eligibility

-• Residing and eligible to work in the United States.
+• Residing in and eligible to work in the United States.

 Profile

-• Marketing and communications, strategy consulting, law, economics, or policy.
+• Marketing and communications, public relations, strategy consulting, finance, economics, or public policy.

-• You don't need a background in food systems or animal welfare.
+• You don't need a background in food systems or related subjects.
 This is a career transition program — we're looking for transferable skills, not subject-matter expertise.

 • Ambitious, resourceful, and ready to commit.
 You care about how the food system works, you're good at what you do, and you want your work to matter.